-3.4.11 Squat at propulsion
+3.4.8.2 Squat at propulsion

-Function definition: Squat at propulsion is pitch angle change that the vehicle body experience when accelerator pedal is applied to a certain acceleration level, from driving straight ahead.
-Either the peak or steady state pitch angle can be addressed.
+Function definition: Squat at propulsion is pitch angle of the vehicle body when applying a step in acceleration request to a certain level.
+Either peak pitch or quasi-steady state pitch angle can be addressed.